 In the female division of the MIOBI, it was Amy Mazzone with 6 laps in 3:46:26, second overall was Gillian Laing with 5 laps in 3:01:03, and in third was Ramona Toth with 5 laps in a time of 3:19:51.
 View all results HERE.

 “We’re excited about the growth this year!” said Alex Bell.
-“We’ll be moving the 10th annual 2019 event to a Sunday in hopes to not conflict with other fitness challenges (or Saturday soccer) going on the same day, so next year’s date will be Sunday, Sept.
-8. We really want to focus on getting more families out now that our race events are well attended.
+“For our 10th annual 2019 on Saturday, Sept.
+7, we really want to focus on getting more families out now that our race events are well attended.
 This is a community event for everyone!”

 Those who participated in the Recreational were also time-chipped and they could go at their own pace or do as many loops as they wanted.
 Record-holder of the former 12-hour MIOBI loop challenge turned up for the Recreational and put in 5 laps in his blue jeans.
 View all results HERE.